Christmas/ cookies/ Dessert

 The baking time may vary depending on the oven.
 The cookies should be just slightly golden at the bottom but completely pale on top and at the edges.
 They will be very soft – they will finish baking on the baking sheet.
 Leave them on the baking sheet until firm enough to pick up then transfer to a wire rack to cool completely.

-Bake the cookies in batches, while you’re baking the first batch, put the remaining dough in the fridge.
+Bake the cookies in batches – while you’re baking the first batch, put the remaining dough back in the freezer.
+Slice the next batch of the dough only when you are ready to bake.

 Enjoy!